tuxfuxch/yarc/README.md

 ###Requirements

   * Minimum Isengard 15.x
-  * Internet connection to see preview images of movies, readme and demo Video
+  * Internet connection to see readme and demo video
-  * Youtube Plugin
+  * Youtube plugin

 ###Tested on (assumed latest version)

   * Firefox
-  * Android: Firefox-mobile
+  * Android: Firefox-Mobile

 Not entirely tested:
   * Android: Maxthon
      - no keyboard use
      - removing form play-list: button gets often not activated
   *  Android: Chrome
-     - removing form play-list: button gets often not activated
      - in older Chrome Version, some texts are not visible
   * Ubuntu Touch Browser
 	 - Deviceorienation doesn't work (yet)